-- Use an easily remembered Twitter ID: your colleagues will be able to remember it quickly when they reference you in their own tweets. - Use Twaitter or similar to queue up & schedule all of your messages in one sitting. - Schedule tweets for approximately noon on weekdays for maximum visibility. - Ask your followers to retweet your most important tweets and freely retweet your colleagues' tweets when relevant to your audience. - Keep messages as short as possible by providing a link to your web page or online flyer with more details.
+- Use an easily remembered Twitter ID: your colleagues will be able to remember it quickly when they reference you in their own tweets. - Use Gremln or similar to queue up & schedule all of your messages in one sitting. - Schedule tweets for approximately noon on weekdays for maximum visibility. - Ask your followers to retweet your most important tweets and freely retweet your colleagues' tweets when relevant to your audience. - Keep messages as short as possible by providing a link to your web page or online flyer with more details.
 Just remember to use a link-shortening service like goo.gl or bit.ly. - You're not obligated to follow everyone who follows you but it's good etiquette.
-(You have the option of ignoring their posts silently if desired.) - Follow other social organizations to find other marketing opportunities; offer to retweet their news if they'll retweet yours.
-It's like getting access to another org's mailing list!
+(You have the option of ignoring their posts silently if desired.) - Follow other social organizations to find other marketing opportunities & ideas. - Retweet the competition to make you the one-stop source for your audience.